daboynb/windows_scripts/README.md

     3. All preinstalled apps are removed.

-    4. Edge can be removed natively, just press 'Win+r' and type remove_edge.
+    4. Edge can be removed natively, just press 'Win+r' and type aio.

-    5. Defender can be toggled on and off, just press 'Win+r' and type defender.
+    5. Defender can be toggled on and off, just press 'Win+r' and type aio.

     All the applied tweaks -> https://pastebin.com/raw/k0bdihNw